TeslaNeuro/Phase-Synchronizer/README.md

 ## How It Works
 The system works by first detecting the phase difference between two incoming signals.
 A control loop then generates the necessary adjustments to bring the signals into phase alignment without changing their frequency.
 This is particularly useful for applications like communication systems, audio processing, biomedical ENG/ECG analysis, and time-sensitive data transmission.

-Through precise time delay measurement and phase shift correction mapping the system should ideally aleviate any delay errors.
+Through precise time delay measurement and phase shift mapping, the system should ideally aleviate any delay errors.
 The process requires one signal to be phase compensated (Lead/Lag) at a time, this is highly imperative.

+## Things to consider in your application

+Not every implementation is perfect similar to other electronics circuits it needs to be optimised and further tested/improved to achieve desired outcomes.
+- Stability & noise
+- Crosstalk
+- Cost
+- Space
+- Reliability

 ## Applications
 Communication Systems: Maintaining signal coherence in wireless and wired transmissions.